-According to the requirements of IFRS 13, the main features of the higher valued investment properties in the Bank's portfolio at December 31, 2016 and 2015, should be summarized showing the valuation techniques adopted and the relevant inputs used in the estimation of their fair value, as presented below:
+According to the requirements of IFRS 13, the main features of the higher valued investment properties in the Bank's portfolio at December 31, 2016 and 2015, should be summarized showing the valuation techniques adopted and the relevant inputs used in the estimation of their fair value, being presented below:

-Description of the property Use Value on 31-12-2016 Value on 31-12-2015 Valuation technique Relevant inputs Hotel Delfim - Alvor Hotel in Portimão Leased out 34,614 34,253 Income method Lease value per m2 Capitalization rate St ^a Cruz do Bispo - Lots 1, 2 and 3 Plots in Matosinhos Urbanized 40,601 30,017 Comparative market method / Residual value method Capitalization rate Land value and cost of construction and marketing per m2 Galerias Saldanha Residence Shopping Center in Lisbon Leased out 25,265 26,420 Income method / Comparative market method Lease value per m2 Warehouse in Perafita Warehouse in Matosinhos Leased out 15,850 15,721 Income method / Comparative market method Lease value per m2 Capitalization rate Av.
-Antero de Quental, 9 Offices and store in Ponta Delgada Leased out 12,173 12,373 Income method / Comparative market method Lease value per m2 Capitalization rate Estrada da Outurela, 119, Carnaxide Offices in Oeiras Leased out 12,263 12,854 Income method / Comparative market method (2015) Income method / Cost method (2014) Lease value per m2 Capitalization rate Campos de Golf Vila Sol - G1 and G2 Golf courses in Loulé Leased out 12,033 11,722 Income method / Cost method Lease value per m2 Capitalization rate Parque Logístico SPC - Warehouses 1 and 4 Warehouses in Vila Franca de Xira Leased out (SPC 1) Vacant (SPC 4) 10,296 10,455 Income method / Comparative market method (2015) Income method / Cost method (2014) Lease value per m2 Capitalization rate Alfena - Valongo Plots Plots in Valongo Non-urbanized 8,732 6,130 Comparative market method / Cost method / Residual value method Land value and cost of construction and marketing per m2 171,827 159,945
+Description of the property Use Value in 2016 Value in 2015 Valuation technique Relevant inputs Hotel Delfim - Alvor Hotel in Portimão Leased out 34,614 34,253 Income method Lease value per m2 Capitalization rate St ^a Cruz do Bispo - Lots 1, 2 and 3 Plots in Matosinhos Urbanized 40,601 30,017 Comparative market method / Residual value method Capitalization rate Land value and cost of construction and marketing per m2 Galerias Saldanha Residence Shopping Center in Lisbon Leased out 25,265 26,420 Income method / Comparative market method Lease value per m2 Capitalization rate Warehouse in Perafita Warehouse in Matosinhos Leased out 15,850 15,721 Income method / Comparative market method Lease value per m2 Capitalization rate Av.
+Antero de Quental, 9 Offices and store in Ponta Delgada Leased out 12,173 12,373 Income method / Comparative market method Lease value per m2 Capitalization rate Estrada da Outurela, 119, Carnaxide Offices in Oeiras Leased out 12,263 12,854 Income method / Comparative market method (2015) Income method / Cost method (2014) Lease value per m2 Capitalization rate Campos de Golf Vila Sol - G1 and G2 Golf courses in Loulé Leased out 12,033 11,722 Income method / Cost method Lease value per m2 Capitalization rate Parque Logistico SPC Warehouses 1 and 4 Warehouses in Vila Franca de Xira Leased out (SPC 1 Vacant (SPC 4) 10,296 10,455 Income method / Comparative market method (2015) Income method / Cost method (2014) Lease value per m2 Capitalization rate Alfena - Valongo Plots .
+Comparative market method / Cost method / Residual Value of land and cost of construction Plots in Valongo Non-urbanized 8,732 6,130 value method and marketing per m2 171,827 159,945

-If an increase in the rent value per square meter occurs, or an increase in the occupation rate, or a decrease in the capitalization rate occurs, the fair value of the investment properties will increase.
-On the other hand, if an increase in the construction or sale costs occurs, or an increase in the capitalization rate, or a decrease in the amount of rent per square meter or a decrease in the occupation rate occurs, the fair value of the investment properties will decrease.
+If an increase in the lease value per square meter occurs, or an increase in the occupation rate, or a decrease in the capitalization rate occurs, the fair value of the investment properties will increase.
+On the other hand, if an increase in the construction or marketing cost occurs, or an increase in the capitalization rate, or a decrease in the lease value per square meter or a decrease in the occupation rate occurs, the fair value of the investment properties will decrease.